Beit El: Demographics

 Beit El has a large percentage of immigrants from other countries, like India, Peru, Ethiopia and Russia and is also home to a unique community of Bnei Menashe from Manipur and Mizoram.
 Many immigrants live in caravans.
 Most inhabitants are affiliated with the Religious Zionist Movement.
 The rabbis of the town are Rabbi Shlomo Aviner and Rabbi Zalman Baruch Melamed who is also the rosh yeshiva of the local Beit El Yeshiva.

 Economy

 Beit El yeshiva is the owner of Arutz Sheva which operates out of studios in Beit El and Petah Tikva.

 Economic enterprises in Beit El include a tefillin factory, a winery, metalworks, carpentry shops and a bakery.

 Education and culture

 In August 2022, Israeli singer Aviv Geffen held a concert in Beit El.
 Jacob's Rock, a site associated with the biblical account of Jacob's dream, features a tan slab of rock, an ancient oak tree, a burial cave and a crumbling stone building, formerly an Islamic prayer house and Christian chapel.

+Voting Patterns

+In the 2022 election, 96 percent of voters in Beit El voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 1 percent voted for the parties of the center-left coalition led by Yair Lapid.
+83 percent of voters voted for the Religious Zionist Party-Otzma Yehudit list.
+The Arab parties did not receive any votes.